riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

   },
   ...
   ...
+  // NOTE THIS HAS BEEN REMOVED, as it's now in CustomerSortSettings
+  // var toggleSortDirection = function(sortBy) {
 {% endhighlight %}

 Super easy, we've just added a sort to our `find()` call which makes use of the helper we created earlier.